 \subsection{The connected sum with a core knot}

 Given two knots $K_i\subset Y_i$ for $i=1,2$, let $K^\p\subset Y^\p$ be the connected sum of $K_1$ and $K_2$.
 Note that $Y^\p\backslash N(K^\p)$ is obtained from gluing $Y_i\backslash N(K_i)$ by an annulus along the meridians of $K_i$ for $i=1,2$.
 Conversely, the disjoint union of $Y_i\backslash N(K_i)$ is obtained from $Y^\p\backslash N(K^\p)$ by a product annulus decomposition in the sense of \cite[Proposition 6.7]{kronheimer2010knots}.
-The instanton version of that proposition implies Moreover, if $K_i$ are rationally null-homologous, in our previous work \cite[Proposition 5.15]{LY2021large}, we generalized the above isomorphism to a graded version with respect to gradings associated to Seifert surfaces.
-(Note the result in \cite[Proposition 5.15]{LY2021large} states for knots inside rational homology spheres but the proof works for rationally null-homologous knots inside arbitrary $3$-manifolds.)
-However, we need a stronger version of the connected sum formula which encodes the information in bent complexes.
+The instanton version of that proposition implies Moreover, if $K_i$ are rationally null-homologous, in our previous work \cite[Proposition 5.15]{LY2021large}, we generalized the above isomorphism to a graded version with respect to the gradings associated to Seifert surfaces.
+(Note the result in \cite[Proposition 5.15]{LY2021large} is stated for knots inside rational homology spheres but the proof works for rationally null-homologous knots inside arbitrary $3$-manifolds.)
+However, we need a stronger version of the connected sum formula that encodes the information in bent complexes.
 Inspired by the formula in Heegaard Floer theory \cite[Lemma 7.1]{ozsvath2004holomorphicknot}, we have the following conjecture.

 \begin{conj} Suppose $K_i\subset Y_i$ for $i=1,2$ are rationally null-homologous knots.
-Then there exist chain homotopy equivalences where $B^\pm(K)$ is defined in Definition \ref{defn: complex A}. \end{conj} The proof of the above conjecture is an on-going project with Ghosh \cite{GLY2022}.
-In this subsection, we only prove the special case where $K_2$ is a core knot in a lens space.
+Then there exist chain homotopy equivalences where $B^\pm(K)$ is defined in Definition \ref{defn: complex A}. \end{conj} In this subsection, we only prove the special case where $K_2$ is a core knot in a lens space.
 First, we present some results for core knots.

-\blem[{\cite[Proposition 4.10]{li2019direct}}] Suppose $K$ is a core knot in a lens space $Y$, then we have For other grading $i$, we have $\sutg{r/s}{i}=0$. \elem
+\blem[{\cite[Proposition 4.10]{li2019direct}}] Suppose $K$ is a core knot in a lens space $Y$.
+Then we have For other grading $i$, we have $\sutg{r/s}{i}=0$. \elem